SanzarRehman/java-pdf/README.md

 ---

+## Inspiration

+This project is inspired by [easy-pdf-rest](https://github.com/ronisaha/easy-pdf-rest).
+Special thanks to the developers for their amazing contribution and idea-sharing within the open-source community!

+---

 ## Note on Dependencies

 This project uses external dependencies like **iText** to handle PDF operations.
 Ensure compliance with their respective licenses when modifying or distributing the project.